ayan1234567891223/model/README.md

 # Buy!

 Buy this wonderful repository with my API key of OpenAI!
-After some time, a payment link for this would be given below, and just pay 100000 Rs. or 1201.25 Dollars and just get this repository and a free API key!
+After some time, a payment link for this would be given below, and just pay 100000 Rs. or 1201.25 Dollars and just get this repository!

 # License